 The Company also participates in cooperative advertising arrangements with some customers, whereby it allows a discount from invoiced product amounts in exchange for customer purchased advertising that features the Company's products.
-Typically, these discounts range from 1% to 6% of gross sales, and are generally based upon product purchases or specific advertising campaigns.
+Typically, these discounts range from 1% to 10% of gross sales, and are generally based upon product purchases or specific advertising campaigns.
 Such amounts are accrued when the related revenue is recognized or when the advertising campaign is initiated.
 These cooperative advertising arrangements are accounted for as direct selling expenses.

-The Company's reserve for sales returns and allowances amounted to \$24.5 million as of December 31, 2014, compared to \$16.6 million as of June 30, 2015.
-This decrease is primarily due to certain customers taking their year-end allowances related to 2014 sales during 2015.
+The Company's reserve for sales returns and allowances amounted to \$24.5 million as of December 31, 2014, compared to \$26.6 million as of September 30, 2015.
+This increase is primarily due to higher sales for the first nine months of 2015 offset in part by certain customers taking their year-end allowances related to 2014 sales during 2015.